-- The District's initial budget for the 2023-24 school year projects a small deficit of \$200,000.
-This is the result of conservative pupil enrollment projections, increased staff compensation and additional teaching staff positions.
-The District will amend the budget during the fiscal year to reflect other grant opportunities that were appropriated in the State's School Aid Fund after the District's budget passage. - Demographic projections indicate that enrollment is likely to decrease over the next several years.
-These projections consider survival ratios for the past year five years and county births.
-The District's schools of choice students comprise approximately 25% of the total district student enrollment.
-While the schools of choice program may continue to offset the anticipated losses to a degree, we anticipate slightly declining K-12 enrollment that mirrors the state-wide trend for the next several years. - The District's labor contract with the Petoskey Education Association and the Petoskey Educational Suppot Personnel Associations expire in August 2023.
-The district is currently in contract negotiations with both employee groups. - Employee retirement costs paid into the Michigan Public Schools Employees' Retirement System (MPSERS), controlled by the State, continues to be a cause for concern into the future.
-Prior year legislative groups have begun to address this unfunded liability, the fact remains there are less people paying into this system and more people receiving benefits each year, as state-wide decline in students have dictated retirees are not replaced locally on a one-to-one basis.
+- The District generates approximately 80% of its General Fund operating revenue from its non-homestead property tax levy.
+Property values within the district boundaries have continued to rise resulting in additional revenues for the District. - The District's secondary building is aging and requires significant repairs.
+General Fund operating dollars are insufficient to address the renovations needed.
+The district's bond proposal failed in the previous August 8, 2023 election.
+In response, the Board of Education approved a bond proposal on the November 5, 2024 ballet. - Employee retirement costs paid into the Michigan Public School Employees' Retirement System (MPSERS), controlled by the State, continues to be a cause for concern into the future.
+Prior year legislative groups have addressed this unfunded liability, the fact remains there are less people paying into this system and more people receiving benefits each year, as state-wide decline in students have dictated retirees are not replaced locally on a one-to-one basis.
 For every dollar paid to employees throughout the year, the District pays a percentage into MPSERS.
-Addressing the unfunded MPSERS liability is necessary; however, it does reduce the overall available funds to all districts, as this funding dedicates a portion of school aid directly to this item.
+Addressing the unfunded MPSERS liability is necessary; however, it does reduce the overall available funds to all districts, as this funding dedicates a portion of school aid directly to this item. - The District continues to optimize revenue and reduce expenditures with collaboration and partnerships, whenever possible and financially beneficial.
+Collaboration and partnerships are used in areas such as technology services, transportation, facilities cleaning, and food services.